Frequently asked questions for Owners

 How long have they been working in the PM Field?
 For both the company and the rep you’re working with.
 There have been numerous new property management companies joining the industry lately, it’s great to see investment properties increasing however, unfortunately not all have enough experience to resolve the everyday possible “special situation” that may arise and do you really want your property to be their learning curve.
 I recommend considering established companies with at least 5 years experience managing over 75 properties.
 This lets you know their multi tasking abilities, resources with contractors and the likelihood that they have experience with the potential “difficult tenant”.

 Are Property inspections included in your monthly fees?
 And how often?
 If your PM is charging you for them to look at your property, what exactly are your monthly fees paying them to manage?
-Inspections seem to be the new add on in PM fees and I don’t understand this.
+Inspections seem to be the new add on in PM fees.
 Move in and out inspections should be provided to document condition of the unit between tenancies.

 Is maintenance on the property conducted by in house or exterior contractors?
 And who pays what?
 This varies between every property management company I have come across.
 Be sure to get a clear answer or you might find monthly deductions more frequently then required.
 Where it’s good to have a handyman on staff, plumbers, electricians and specialized trades should all be insured and certified (generally from an outside company).
 Cutting corners with this, can lead to voiding and insurance claim or more excessive repairs to correct a botched one when trying to save money.
 Some property managers add a percentage to the total invoice, this is a regular practice for some, however get a clarification to a set amount and what is included in this.

 How do they handle tenant issues?
-Have they been to tribunal before (and for what) do they know how to identify a “professional tenant” and what to do in the case of one?
+Have they been to tribunal before (and for what), are outside paralegals used? do they know how to identify a “professional tenant” and what to do in the case of one?
 Are they able to identify them prior to occupancy?
-Do they utilize the N notices from the tenancy board?
+Do they utilize the N notices of the tenancy board?

 Whether you live in Toronto or over seas, we understand that your time is valuable and coordinating maintenance with both contactors, tenants and building managers is likely not at the top of your to do list.